Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 The argument can be any one-dimensional array whose elements are of the proper type.
-There’s just one problem: how will `f` know how long the array is?
-Unfortunately, C doesn’t provide any easy way for a function to determine the length of an array passed to it.
+There's just one problem: how will `f` know how long the array is?
+Unfortunately, C doesn't provide any easy way for a function to determine the length of an array passed to it.
 Instead, we'll have to supply the length—if the function needs it—as an additional argument.

 <!-- START: div -->
 <div class="infoBox">

 <span class="warningEmoji"></span>

-Although we can use the `sizeof` operator to help determine the length of an array variable, it doesn’t give the correct answer for an array parameter:
+Although we can use the `sizeof` operator to help determine the length of an array variable, it doesn't give the correct answer for an array parameter:

 ```C
 int f(int a[])